|General Information||Syllabus||HW Assignments||Documents|

 Academic integrity and intellectual honesty are an integral part of academic practice.
 This does not mean that you can't work on homework together or get ideas and help from other people.
 It does mean that you can't present somebody else's work or ideas without giving them due credit.

 Feel free to discuss homework problems with other people and to work together to answer them.
 You must write up the answers yourself without copying from anybody.
 (This means you cannot copy down a joint solution arrived at by a group working together, even if you were part of the group.
 You must write up the solution in your own words.)
-You must also acknowledge any sources your consulted or people you worked with.
+You must also acknowledge all sources your consulted and people you worked with.
 Working with other people or consulting other sources will not lower your grade.

 Of course, no help may be given or received on exams.